glowinthedark/FFMpeg-Online/README.md

 1. Command for turning HTMl5 animations into WebP videos?

 # Commands
 Please list scenarios and commands here.
-If you didn't create a command, please cite and credit the people who did.
+Where possible, please cite and credit the command creators.

 **Convert videos to 720p web-playable videos**
 * Creator: https://github.com/nicbou/